Heliamphora: Care in cultivation

 Heliamphora are regarded by carnivorous plant enthusiasts and experts as one of the more difficult plants to maintain in cultivation.
 The genus requires cool (the "highland" species) to warm (the "lowland" species) temperatures with a constant and very high humidity.
+An amateur botanist in New York City has shown that cultivation of the genus can be achieved with an inexpensive setup consisting of a large plastic crate, a fan, egg cartons, and water bottles filled with ice.
 The highland species, which originate from high on the humid tepui mountaintops, include H. nutans, H. ionasi, and H. tatei.
 The lowland Heliamphora, such as H. ciliata and H. heterodoxa have migrated to the warmer grasslands at the foot of the tepuis.

 Shredded, long-fibered, or live sphagnum moss is preferred as a soil substrate, often with added horticultural lava rock, perlite, and pumice.
 The substrate must always be kept moist and extremely well drained.
 Misting Heliamphora with purified water is often beneficial to maintain high humidity levels.

 Propagation through division only has a limited rate of success, as many plants that are divided go into shock and eventually die.
 Germination of Heliamphora seed is achieved by scattering it on milled sphagnum moss and keeping in bright light and humid conditions.
 Seed germination begins after many weeks.